 Sarah Owings used Nan Arthur’s Relax on a Mat method from Chill Out Fido: How to Calm Your Dog.
 Marge Rogers used several techniques, and demonstrates the On/Off Switch Game from Leslie McDevitt’s Control Unleashed.
 Elizabeth Smith demonstrates settle on cue (after exciting activity) from Sue Ailsby’s Training Levels.
 Tena Parker describes the method that got her an amazingly relaxed dog at a noisy agility trial and many other chaotic environments in the article: Help, My Dog is Wild!

 A word about classical conditioning and Dr. Karen Overall’s Protocol for Relaxation.
-(The link is to an old version of the Protocol that is somewhat out of date but it gives the idea.
-The newest version can be found in her new book.)
 Rather than specifically reinforcing relaxed behaviors, the Relaxation Protocol only asks of the dog that she perform a down, and the trainer does progressively more active and potentially arousing things in prescribed orders.
 Walking around, trotting, clapping hands, backing up, going through a door, ringing a doorbell, saying hello to someone (imaginary), etc. After each action, the dog gets a treat.
 What it teaches the dog is that when she is on her mat, whatever happens out in the world doesn’t matter.
 She doesn’t have to respond to it.
 She can zone out and not worry.
 After the dog “gets” the basics of the protocol, you can start working in many other events and actions to let the dog know that they are also “no big deal.”

 I’m pointing this out because you can see something interesting in the video.
 In the short clip I clap my hands, give Summer a treat, then jog in place, then give her a treat.
 She flops down on the mat after each treat, but the interesting thing is that each time I finish my activity, her ears pop up, anticipating her treat.
 She knows from oodles of repetitions that the treats depend on my actions, not hers.
 That’s the result of classical conditioning.
 Each weird action on my part predicts something good.